jtdaugherty/brick/docs/index.rst

 be visible and then use that to change which string gets wrapped with ``visible``; this is the basis of cursor-based scrolling.

-Note that a visibility request does not change the state of a viewport if the requested widget is already visible!
+Note that a visibility request does not change the state of a viewport *if the requested widget is already visible*!
 This important detail is what makes visibility requests so powerful, because they can be used to capture various cursor-based scenarios:

 * The ``Brick.Widgets.Edit`` widget uses a visibility request to make its